Martinsville, Virginia: 20th century

+Many African American churches, schools, and businesses were established along Fayette Street in the early 20th century.
+Dr. Dana Olden Baldwin, the area's first Black physician, moved to Martinsville in 1910.
+Baldwin's entrepreneurial vision expanded the number of businesses along Fayette Street, creating "Baldwin's Block" as an epicenter of African-American commerce and social life during the racial segregation of Jim Crow laws.

 DuPont in 1941 built a large manufacturing plant for producing textile nylon filament, a vital war material.
 During the Cold War, the city was identified as a target for strategic bombing by the Soviet Union.
 This nylon production jump-started the growth of the textiles industry in the area.

-In 1947, the paperclip-shaped oval Martinsville Speedway opened.
-In use by NASCAR since their inaugural season in 1949, it is still in operation by the racing organization today.
+In 1947, the round-end oval Martinsville Speedway opened.
+In use by NASCAR since its inaugural season in 1949, the oval is still in operation by the racing organization today.
 The speedway is the shortest oval in NASCAR.

-For several years Martinsville was known as the "Sweatshirt Capital of the World", and in the 1980s it boasted of having more millionaires per capita than any city in America.
+For several years, Martinsville was known as the "Sweatshirt Capital of the World", and in the 1980s, it boasted of having more millionaires per capita than any city in America.

-Business leaders in the mid-20th century, like Whitney Shumate, worked to improve sub-standard housing in Martinsville.
-He helped clear out a portion of Martinsville called "Mill Town", which had sub-standard rental housing originally provided for 19th century employees of a now defunct cotton mill.
-New homes were constructed in the neighborhood, built with sound materials and with all city services for the first time.
-What had originally been considered a depressed civic area rapidly became a center of progress as middle class Black residents finally began to prosper.
+Business leaders in the mid-20th century, such as Whitney Shumate, worked to improve substandard housing in Martinsville.
+He helped clear out a portion of Martinsville called "Mill Town", which had substandard rental housing originally provided for 19th-century employees of a now-defunct cotton mill.
+New homes were constructed in the neighborhood, built with sound materials and all city services for the first time.
+What had originally been considered a depressed civic area rapidly became a center of progress, as middle class Black residents finally began to prosper.
 As an editorial in the local newspaper noted, "One of the projects which won him considerable attention and praise was the instigation of the redevelopment of what was once known as Martinsville Cotton Mill Village.
 He and associates purchased about 50 houses in North Martinsville, and using private capital rather than federal aid, rebuilt them into comfortably inhabitable homes, making it possible for many persons to purchase homes within their financial range."